-areas with respect to broadband deployment.
-While there are many examples of rural communities with state of the art telecommunications facilities,4 recent surveys and studies have indicated that, in general, rural areas tend to lag behind urban and suburban areas in broadband deployment.
+communities with state of the art telecommunications facilities,4 recent surveys and studies have indicated that, in general, rural areas tend to lag behind urban and suburban areas in broadband deployment.
 For example:

-- According to 2015 survey data from the Pew Research Center, 67% of adults in urban areas said they have a high-speed broadband connection at home, as opposed to 55% of adults in rural areas.5 - A study commissioned by the National Agricultural & Rural Development Policy Center noted a persistent 13 percentage point gap in broadband adoption between metropolitan and non-metropolitan areas between 2003 and 2010.6 - The Department of Commerce report, Exploring the Digital Nation: Embracing the Mobile Internet, found that while the digital divide between urban and rural areas has lessened since 2007, it still persists with 75% of urban households adopting broadband service in 2012, compared to 63% of rural households.7 - According to June 2014 data from the National Broadband Map, 94% of the population in urban areas have access to available broadband download speeds of at least 25 Mbps, as opposed to 54% of the population in rural areas.8
+- According to 2015 survey data from the Pew Research Center, 67% of adults in urban areas said they have a high-speed broadband connection at home, as opposed to 55% of adults in rural areas.5 - According to the FCC's 2016 Broadband Progress Report, there is a "significant disparity between rural and urban areas, with more than 39% of Americans living in rural areas lacking access to 25 Mbps/3 Mbps advanced telecommunications capability, as compared to 4% of Americans living in urban areas." - A study commissioned by the National Agricultural & Rural Development Policy Center noted a persistent 13 percentage point gap in broadband adoption between metropolitan and non-metropolitan areas between 2003 and 2010.7 - The Department of Commerce report, Exploring the Digital Nation: Embracing the Mobile Internet, found that while the digital divide between urban and rural areas has lessened since 2007, it still persists with 75% of urban households adopting broadband service in 2012, compared to 63% of rural households.8